Luis Arraez Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in MLB.

-- The Orioles' 4.15 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have a 4.13 team ERA that ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (107 total, 1.2 per game).
+- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The Orioles will send Kremer (9-4) to the mound to make his 19th start of the season as he tries for his 10th win.
-He is 9-4 with a 4.78 ERA and 92 strikeouts through 98 2/3 innings pitched.
+- The Orioles are sending Gibson (9-6) out for his 20th start of the season as he tries for his 10th win.
+He is 9-6 with a 4.60 ERA and 89 strikeouts through 109 2/3 innings pitched.

-- The righty's last time out came on Wednesday, July 5 against the New York Yankees, when he went seven innings, surrendering one earned run while giving up four hits.
+- His most recent appearance came on Sunday against the Minnesota Twins, when the righty tossed seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.